Prinagori/Prinagori/README.md

-- 👋 Hi, I’m @Prinagori
+- ✨ Data Science & BI professional with 4+ years of experience in analytics and machine learning
-- 👀 I’m interested in Business Analytics
+- 🎓 MS in Business Analytics & AI – UT Dallas
-- 🌱 I’m currently learning Python programming
+- 💼 Skilled in Python, SQL, Power BI, and predictive modeling
-- 💞️ I’m looking to collaborate on using Python libraries and generating meaningful insights from large amounts of data
+- 🌱 Currently working with Looker and exploring ML deployment on Azure
-- 📫 How to reach me prinagori5@gmail.com
+- 📫 prinagori5@gmail.com

 <!---
 Prinagori/Prinagori is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.